Mojang/minecraft-editor-extension-starter-kit/gettingStarted/README.md

 So now, you can activate your Extension using either *(CTRL+SHIFT+E)* or pressing the icon/button on the Tool Palette.

-### Property window
+### Property Pane

-The next common thing an Extension will want to do is open a property window to display some UI controls or some unique state information.
+The next common thing an Extension will want to do is open a property pane to display some UI controls or some unique state information.

 This consists of several steps:
-1. Create a property window
+1. Create a property pane
-2. Create a data source which binds the UI elements on the property window with the `data` that the UI elements are meant to represent
+2. Create a data source which binds the UI elements on the property pane with the `data` that the UI elements are meant to represent
 3. Create whatever buttons, text fields or sliders which map to the data source
-4. Show the property window
+4. Show the property pane

-Create a property window for our Extension and give it a title:
+Create a property pane for our Extension and give it a title:

 ```ts
     // Create a property pane for our extension